Martika: Mirror Ball and touring (2011–present)

 In October 2011, Martika stopped using the stage name Vida Edit and launched a new personal website.
 A year later, she announced an Australian tour, but it was canceled.
 She performed in 2014 alongside Debbie Gibson, Samantha Fox, and Rick Astley at a HitParade Festival in Chile.
 In 2012, she released "Flow With the Go" via DCR Records.
 This was her first solo single release since "Safe in the Arms of Love", which had been released as the last single from Martika's Kitchen; it was also (other than a remixed, promotional-only release of "Spirit") the last single she released during her initial musical career.
 Despite her first single release in over twenty years, Martika did express doubts about a "full musical comeback", citing "changes to the music industry" and claimed she is "not really basically career-driven like I was back when I was a teenager", claiming that she "just sort of become like a happy housewife".
 The release of "Flow With the Go" was supported by an Australian tour in 2012.

 The single was originally intended to serve as the lead single from her third studio album, Mirror Ball.
 Originally intended to be an album release consisting of purely new material, Martika spent a considerable amount of months in the recording studio engaging in the recording and songwriting process, however, as a result of the death of a "close family member", Mirror Ball was subsequently shelved.

 In July 2016, she was part of the Totally 80s Tour of Australia.
 The concerts included seven international 1980s acts, including Martika, Berlin, Limahl of Kajagoogoo, Paul Lekakis, Katrina of Katrina and the Waves, Men Without Hats and Stacey Q. For her performance at the tour, she received positive reviews from the Australian press.
 She claimed that touring was an entirely new concept for her, citing the fact she had been out of the music industry for the past 25 years and had not performed any of her songs since then.
 Speaking about the Australian tour, she claimed that it was a "fresh experience for me" to "wake the songs up" after a considerably long period of time.

 Personal life

-As of 2016, Martika was living in Dayton, Ohio, with her musician husband, concentrating on married life.
+As of 2016, Martika lives in Dayton, Ohio, with her husband, musician Nikki, concentrating on married life.